Matriamorphosis

 Opening times: 23-27.6 | 15:00-19:00

-These hidden systems are brought into light through the work of five artists who refuse to separate their lives from their practice.
-Whether through Penny Monogiou’s reclamation of the maternal body from religious and mythological archetypes, or Maria Lukomsky’s insistence on discussing the emotional labor and vulnerability that the “intellectual” market so often dismisses, we see the body fighting back against its own erasure.
-This resistance continues as Nadja Verena Marcin deconstructs the performative roles women are expected to inhabit within male-authored narratives, while Shir Shoval-Simhoni uses repetitive manual labor to mimic and critique the bureaucratic structures that dictate our value.
+These hidden systems are brought into light through the work of four artists, two of which are former GlogauAIR residents, who refuse to separate their lives from their practice.
+Whether through Penny Monogiou’s reclamation of the maternal body from religious and mythological archetypes, or Maria Lukomsky’s insistence on the emotional labor and vulnerability that the “intellectual” market so often dismisses, we see the body fighting back against its own erasure.
+This resistance continues as Shir Shoval-Simhoni uses repetitive manual labor to mimic and critique the bureaucratic structures that dictate our value.
 Finally, Elinor Sahm counters the clinical, patriarchal archive by channeling “old ghosts” through storytelling; her work gives presence to familial narratives and mystical spaces, proving that the personal and the fantastical are rooted in a very real, lived experience.

 Participating Artists